irleneadam/c8volt/docs/cli/c8volt.md

 ### Synopsis

 c8volt: Camunda 8 Operations CLI.
 The tool for Camunda 8 admins and developers to verify outcomes.
+Refer to the documentation at https://c8volt.boczek.info for more information.

 ```
 c8volt [flags]